 Sights and Photos of Demre

-St. Nicholas' tomb became a place of Christian worship and pilgrimage and a chapel was placed over the tomb.
-Later the chapel was replaced by a larger church, which was reconstructed several times during history.
-The contemporary church is the result of a restoration sponsored by Tsar Nicholas I of Russia in 1862.
+St. Nicholas' tomb at Demre became a place of Christian worship and pilgrimage.
+A chapel was placed over the tomb, which later was replaced by a larger church.
+The church was reconstructed several times during history, the contemporary version is the result of a restoration sponsored by Tsar Nicholas I of Russia in 1862.
 The most typical Byzantine feature of the church is the synthronon or bishop's throne in the apsis.
-During the tourist season, the church and surroundings become flocked with Russian tourists.
+During the tourist season, the church and surroundings in Demre become flocked with Russian tourists.

 Click on the thumbnails to see greater pictures.

 We visited Demre in 2005 and stayed for two nights in Hotel Kıyak, excellent service, clean rooms.
 The manager also was very helpful in arranging transportation for our excursions.
 Demre, combined with the ruins of Myra can be visited on 2-3 hours.